 3. Take a Peek at the Godzilla Head

-Godzilla Head is a must-see sight in Shinjuku, which can be found in Kabukicho Street.
-This is located atop the 8th floor lobby of Hotel Gracery Shinjuku.
+This attraction can be found at Kabukicho Street, located atop the 8th floor lobby of Hotel Gracery Shinjuku.

 Head to the iconic landmark and take a selfie together with this famous character.
 Or you can just watch and listen to this huge Godzilla that roars for 30 seconds.